selfsame/fen2/JOURNAL.md

 I took a 2 day detour trying to figure out how to get a raw pointer to my system app that i could use unsafely.
 It is working using an AtomicPtr!
 It should be easy to have apps call the system now, next steps are the quit functions.

-[ ] TODO The system app is loading children before it has `app` set on it's table, might want to have a `:start` or something
+[x] TODO The system app is loading children before it has `app` set on it's table, might want to have a `:start` or something

 things are locking up when I try and close_process from the child.... ah wait I know the child was in a mutex and I'm trying to access it again in the `_close_process`.
 I'll need to free it in a later sweep

+Another thought, apps will need to have ownership of their render textures.